jogojapan/jogojapan.github.com/source/_posts/2012-12-21-making-trigrams.markdown

 representation, along with the position information or pointer.
 However, this isn't _necessary_.

-Sufex provides three different implementations of trigrams, and the sorting algorithms are designed to work with any of them:
+Sufex provides **three different implementations** of trigrams, and the sorting algorithms are designed to work with any of them.
+The three types are specified by the values of an enumeration called `sux::TGImpl`, while the actual data type for trigrams is defined as a struct called `sux::TrigramImpl`:

 {% codeblock Trigram implementations lang:cpp %}
 namespace sux {